oznogon/gattaibushido-public/README.md

 The following components are still missing or incomplete as of the April 30, 2018 project rebase:

-* Black's Charge Tech is still under development.
-Could use input on it.
 * Weapon frames and qualities are still in need of a bit of further diversification
 * Most of the "flavor" text is unwritten, pending the final production reskinning of the text.
 * Pilot advice is still pending final write-up, which will happen following further play results of the new beta rules draft.
 * Coach's advice is similarly pending a rewrite, following further playtests.
 * Scenario Final Score is still a work in progress pending a lot of playtest results.
 * Threat creation and powers likely need a few balance passes after extended playtest data.
-* Rumble Rules are complete, but still need a lot more testing.

 ## The "Typical" Game